RPCS3/rpcs3/.github/CONTRIBUTING.md

 # Getting Started

-Before getting started using the emulator, read the [Quickstart Guide](https://rpcs3.net/quickstart) and the [FAQ](https://rpcs3.net/faq).
-After reading those, if you need support, visit our [Forums](https://forums.rpcs3.net).
+Before getting started using the emulator, read the [Quickstart Guide](https://rpcs3.net/quickstart).
+After reading it, if you need support, check out [How to ask for Support](https://github.com/RPCS3/rpcs3/wiki/How-to-ask-for-Support).

 # Issue Reporting